Which Earthborn Holistic Grain Free Recipes Get

-Earthborn Holistic Grain Free receives the Advisor’s highest rating of 5 stars.
+Earthborn Holistic Grain Free Dog Food receives the Advisor’s top rating of 5 stars.

-Earthborn Holistic Select Grain Free Great Plains Feast was selected to represent the others in the line for this review.
+Earthborn Holistic Grain Free Great Plains Feast was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Earthborn Holistic Grain Free Great Plains Feast

 Estimated Dry Matter Nutrient Content

 Ingredients: Bison meal, peas, pea protein, tapioca, dried egg, canola oil (preserved with mixed tocopherols), beef meal, Pacific whiting meal, pea starch, chickpeas, flaxseed, Alaska pollock meal, natural flavors, pea fiber, blueberries, cranberries, apples, carrots, spinach, salt, potassium chloride, choline chloride, dl-methionine, l-lysine, taurine, l-carnitine, beta-carotene, vitamin A supplement, vitamin D3 supplement, vitamin E supplement, zinc sulfate, ferrous sulfate, niacin, folic acid, biotin, manganese sulfate, copper sulfate, calcium pantothenate, thiamine mononitrate, pyridoxine hydrochloride, riboflavin supplement, l-ascorbyl-2-polyphosphate (source of vitamin C), zinc proteinate, manganese proteinate, copper proteinate, calcium iodate, sodium selenite, cobalt carbonate, vitamin B12 supplement, Yucca schidigera extract, rosemary extract, dried Enterococcus faecium fermentation product, dried Lactobacillus casei fermentation product, dried Lactobacillus acidophilus fermentation product